Education & Enrichment

 Summer Program In Diabetes & Obesity Research (SPIDOR)

-SPIDOR is an in-resident 10-week NIH/NIDDK (R25-DK112738) funded summer research experience providing outstanding underrepresented students interested in science and medicine an opportunity to gain meaningful exposure to the exceptional research and clinical programs at the Keck School of Medicine (KSOM) of USC.
+SPIDOR is a 10-week (first 2-weeks online and 8-weeks in-person) summer research experience providing outstanding underrepresented students interested in science and medicine an opportunity to gain meaningful exposure to the exceptional research and clinical programs at the Keck School of Medicine (KSOM) of USC.

 Summer scholars will conduct cutting-edge diabetes/obesity research in the laboratories of faculty members from the USC Diabetes and Obesity Research Institute (DORI).
-Participants will be exposed to basic science, translational, and clinical research experiences.
-The summer session culminates with students presenting their research findings to the KSOM community at large.
+Students will be exposed to basic science, translational, and clinical research experiences.
+The summer session culminates with students presenting their research findings to the KSOM community.

 Program Runs May 28 - August 2, 2024